jchristgit/bolt/docs/cogs/gatekeeper.md

 Multiple actions can be set at the same time, but only one action of each type may be set at a time.

 **Valid actions**:
+- `add role <role:role...>`

+  Adds the given `role` to the member who joined.
+  In case this fails, it will log to mod log with the event `ERROR`.

 - `ignore`

   Deletes all current actions executed on join.